 The currency is the Indian rupee.
 At the time of writing , AU$1 buys you Rs.42.5

-Visit you doctor for immunizations and malaria treatments at least six weeks before departure.
-Take all required medications, antibiotics and precautionary drugs such as anti-diarrhea with you in their original boxes.
+Visit your doctor for immunizations and malaria treatments at least six weeks before departure.
+Take all required medications, antibiotics and precautionary drugs such as anti-diarrhoea with you in their original boxes.

 - Taj Green Cove, Kovalam